 An index fund is a type of mutual fund that seeks to replicate the holdings of an index such as the S&P 500 or others.
 There are index funds that track various stock-based indices, bond indices and others.

 Index funds are traditionally weighted by “market cap.”
 This means that the largest stocks or bonds make up a higher percentage of the fund.
-For example, the top three holdings in the Vanguard 500 Index Fund were Apple, Microsoft and Alphabet (the parent company of Google) at the end of October 2018.
+For example, the top three holdings in the Vanguard 500 Index Fund were Apple, Microsoft and Amazon at the end of 2020.
 When these top-weighted stocks or sectors do well, the fund does well; when they fall in value, their heavy weighting on the fund will cause the fund to decline in value disproportionately.

 An advantage of many index funds is that their expenses are lower than their actively managed counterparts.
 Index funds are passively managed, resulting in lower expenses for research and usually much lower trading costs than actively managed funds.
 Mutual fund returns are net of expenses, meaning that everything else being equal, a fund with lower expenses starts with an advantage over higher-cost funds.